dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-3/index.md

 Everything still runs like before but we now have a separate thread dedicated just for listening to `stdin`.

 > [!TIP]
-> Usually, when working with threads, you'd' want to join threads when you don't need them anymore but in our case we will
+> Usually, when working with threads, you'd want to signal threads to stop when you don't need them anymore.
+> You'd also want to make sure you gracefully join threads after they stopped.
+>
+> When our game exits, the thread will be blocked waiting for input because `read_exact` is a blocking call.
+> Upon the first keystroke, after the game exits, the loop in the thread will notice the receiver has been dropped and
+> exit.
+> If no key is pressed, the thread will be cleaned up by the operating system when the process exits, which is perfectly
+> fine for our game.
+>
-> listen to `stdin` for the entirety of the game.
+> Since we need the `stdin` listening thread for the lifetime of the game, joining it at the end doesn't make much of
+> a difference.
+> For a real game you'd want to use a crate like [`crossterm`](https://crates.io/crates/crossterm) that provides
+> non-blocking input and proper terminal control.

 ## Making The Beasts Move, For Real This Time